HorizenOfficial/horizen-academy-v2/docs/mining/crypto-mining.md

 A miner records every transaction that happens on the blockchain.
 Two different miners might have different versions of the transaction history.

-Every miner writes everything she recorded on the _blockchain_ in a _block_.
+Every miner writes everything they recorded on the _blockchain_ in a _block_.
 Since there are many miners on a blockchain, there are many different versions for the same block.
 They differ in the exact order of transactions.

 All the miners have to solve a difficult computation that requires a lot of processing power.

-_The miner who solves the problem first_ gets to add her block to the blockchain.
+_The miner who solves the problem first_ gets to add their block to the blockchain.

-The winning miner’s opinion will become the truth accepted by everybody else on the network, based on her solving the computation first.
+The winning miner’s opinion will become the truth accepted by everybody else on the network, based on them solving the computation first.

 ## How Does Mining Work?